-The cost of the Student visa 500 is from AUD$620 for the main applicant.
+The cost of the Student visa 500 is from AUD $630 for the main applicant.
 A charge will apply for each family member who applies for the visa.
 You can use the Visa Pricing Estimator

 What is the processing time for the Student visa 500?

 Processing times can vary based on which sector you’re applying for.
 Take a look at the processing time for other sectors.